ElisaTognini/ing-sw-2022-Tognini-Tortorella-Simioli/README.md

 ## Tests

 Project was tested using JUnit unit tests.
-Running all written tests with coverage results in 82% coverage for Controller package, and 96% coverage for pack Model, as required in projet requirements.
+Running all written tests with coverage results in 82% coverage for Controller package, and 96% coverage for package Model, as required in project requirements.

 ## In-Game notes